Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

     </details>

 38. Why do many startup companies prefer AWS over traditional on-premises solutions?
 (Choose TWO)
-    - A. AWS allows them to pay later when their business succeed.
+    - A. AWS allows them to pay later when their business succeed.[pas as you go model]
     - B. AWS can build complete data centers faster than any other Cloud provider.
     - C. Using AWS, they can reduce time-to-market by focusing on business activities rather than on building and managing data centers.
     - D. AWS removes the need to invest in operational expenditure.